 Acupuncture and Oriental Medicine: FAQs

-Q: What is the Clinical Skills Examination and do I have to take the exam to be licensed as a Doctor or Oriental Medicine (DOM)?
+Q: What is the Clinical Skills Examination, and do I have to take the exam to be licensed as a Doctor of Oriental Medicine (DOM)?

 Q: My General Course(s) is/are not listed on the Board’s approved continuing education list, so how can I obtain approval of my continuing education units?

-The Board requires certification by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+The board requires certification by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 For continuing education submitted by an organization or instructor teaching a course that is not NCCAOM certified.
 To obtain NCCAOM certification, the organization/instructor must submit an application and a fee to NCCAOM to become an NCCAOM provider.
-Contact NCCAOM for their Continuing Education Provider requirements at http://www.nccaom.org or by phone at 703-548-9004.
+Contact NCCAOM for their Continuing Education Provider requirements at https://www.nccaom.org or by phone at 703-548-9004.
 You may also view their approved courses online and attend those pre-approved courses.
-If you have questions, please contact the board office via e-mail to: firstname.lastname@example.org or by phone at505-476-4622.
+If you have questions, please contact the board office via email to: Acuormedboard@state.nm.us or by phone at 505-476-4630.

 Q: If I won’t be using my license for a year or longer, what can I do to avoid the annual renewal fee?

-A licensee in good standing may apply to have his or her license placed on inactive status.
-Upon approval of an application for an inactive license that fulfills the requirements pursuant to 220.127.116.11 NMAC, the board shall place the license on inactive status.
+A licensee in good standing may apply to have their license placed on inactive status.
+Upon approval of an application for an inactive license that fulfills the requirements pursuant to 184.108.40.206 NMAC, the board shall place the license on inactive status.